 North Carolina provides certain tuition benefits for spouses, family members and military dependents.
 Persons who qualify for these benefits include spouses of North Carolina residents, spouses and dependents of active duty military personnel stationed in North Carolina, and family members of deceased or disabled emergency workers.
 If you believe you qualify for these benefits, you should contact the Registrar in the Records Office for a supplemental form.
-When you have completed the supplemental form, please submit both that form and a copy of your residency status application to the Registrar.

-The burden of establishing the facts, which justify classification of a student as a resident entitled to in-state tuition rates is on the applicant.
+The burden of establishing the facts, which justify classification of a student as a resident entitled to in-state tuition rates, is on the applicant.
+Those seeking reclassification of tuition status must submit a completed Residence and Tuition Status Application, all supporting documentation, and any supplemental forms (if applicable) to the Registrar for review at least five days prior to the start of the academic term for which he/she is seeking reclassification to be considered.
 International students, depending on visa classification, may not be eligible for North Carolina residency status and in-state tuition.